audioxide/data/data/posts/20210113-reviews-mf-doom-mm-food.md

 artworkCreditSource: https://thehundreds.uk/blogs/content/jason-jagel-interview/
 artist: MF DOOM
 album: MM..FOOD
-essentialtracks:
+essentialtracks: ""
-  - TBD
 favouritetracks:
+  - Rapp Snitch Knishes
-  - TBD
+  - Potholderz
-  - TBD
+  - One Beer
 totalscore:
-  given: 20
+  given: 25
   possible: 30
-  fraction: 0.66666667
+  fraction: 0.83333333
 colours:
   - "#a84945"
   - "#ecdfcc"
   - "#ecdfcc"
-pullquote: TBD
-summary: TBD
+pullquote: A master at work
+summary: Everything about MM..FOOD feels effortless.
+MF DOOM doesn’t try too hard - in fact it feels like he’s barely trying at all.
+It’s pure, natural talent that cannot be taught, nor replicated.
+He defies the expectations of wordplay time and time again.
 week: 253
-blurb: TBD
+blurb: Never does the record come off as grandiose or self-important; it’s just that good, and it’s just that much fun.
+Not a masterpiece, but a master at work.
 artistMBID: 188711ed-c99b-439c-844a-ca831f63a727
 albumMBID: ec84ab32-eb41-3d91-a099-7a01c72f21d2
 artistLink: https://gasdrawls.com/